bw-school-in-the-cloud/back-end/README.md

 **Password** | **String**
 **Primaryemail** | **Email**

-:small_red_triangle_down: **Role Type will default to Volunteer**
+:small_orange_diamond: **Role Type will default to Volunteer**
-:small_red_triangle_down: Role Type can be set with nested Role ID or Role Type Name in String Format
+:small_orange_diamond: Role Type can be set with nested Role ID or Role Type Name in String Format

 ```JSON
 {